thomasjo/thomasjo.com/articles/2010-12-15-really-simple-and-naive-ruby-plugin-framework.md

 destined to be displayed in an aside column.
 There are many ways of doing something like this, but in order to not violate the
 [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle), I decided to
-create a very simple and naïve plugin framework that would automagically wire up new content-type handlers.
+create a very simple and naive plugin framework that would automagically wire up new content-type handlers.
 The way I chose to implement this, was to leverage the meta-programming capabilities in Ruby, more specifically the `implemented` hook.~